 Roxas City still has many residential communities (even vacant lots) within the city proper.
 People enjoy living here because even though you are nearest to the center of the city, you can still enjoy a quiet life with much less noise and pollution.

 Roxas City has lesser activity in the city proper compared to other big cities.
-And like any other city, the establishments you’ll see in the city proper are hotels, banks, schools and universities, restaurants, fitness gyms, shopping malls, wet market, and small business establishments.
+And like any other city, the establishments you’ll see in the city proper are hotels, banks, schools and universities, restaurants, fitness gyms, shopping malls, wet markets, and small business establishments.

 Location #3: Pueblo de Panay

-This 500 hectare township has commercial, tourism, religious, and residential community facilities.
+This 500-hectare township has commercial, tourism, religious, and residential community facilities.
 Pueblo de Panay is the place in Roxas City where it feels like you are outside the country.
 With its relaxed ambiance and various things to offer, you can never go wrong living here.

 Pueblo de Panay has Roxas City’s Public Transportation Terminal, Roxas City Police Station, school, residential communities, hotels, restaurants, car dealerships, and the Robinsons Place shopping mall.
 It is the best spot to live (even better than in the city proper) if you are into business.
-Although it will be more challenging now to look for a place to stay here because of the limited available spaces.
+However, it will be more challenging to look for a place to stay here because of the limited available spaces.

 Cost of Living in Philippines – Roxas City, Capiz

 Apartment/House: Between Php 6,000 and Php 20,000 per month